 Humanity – Think of this as if your brand name were the nickname of one of your kids, or your best friend.
 Would it make a great nickname?
 “Apple” and “Uber” have a very cool humanity to them while more functional names like “America Online” do not.

-Positioning – How does your brand name help to position yourself as a premium photography service?
+Positioning – How does your brand name help to position yourself as a premium photography service (and be able to package your photo services and get paid like one)?
 How many of the important messages you want your clients to know about you does your name map to?

 Sound – People will talk about your company.
 If you do any advertising or marketing with podcasts, TV, radio, or even get introduced at your local Chamber of Commerce your photography business name needs to be able to be said.
 This is for two reasons: not only how it sounds, but also can it be easily shared by others when they’re talking to somebody they want to see your work.
 Word of mouth is HUGE as a photographer and if people have to repeat themselves ten times when sharing your business name, they’ll stop sharing it.

 The Test: If I call my grandpa on his 1991 house phone with the retractable antenna and tell him the name of my business, will he be able to understand what I’m saying?